-The Assessment Working Group / Evaluation Committee may request additional documents or explanations, for clarification or justification of information/documents submitted in the project proposal.
+The Assessment Working Group /Evaluation Committee may request additional documents or explanations, for clarification or justification of information/documents submitted in the project proposal.

-4 Where and How to Submit the Application
+4 How to Submit the Application

-No paper submission of documentation is required under this Call for Proposals.
 The project proposal must be submitted entirely in electronic form using the Electronic System.

-Applications sent by any other means (e.g. by fax or by e-mail) or delivered to other addresses will be rejected.
+Applications sent by any other means will be rejected.